 Our Weekend Library Assistants play a vital role in promoting reading, supporting learning, and encouraging our many varied library visitors to participate in the rich cultural and community life of Richmond upon Thames.

 There are 12 public libraries in the borough, all of them providing a range of services that meet the needs of their local communities.
 Library staff pride themselves on the high quality and welcoming service they are able to offer local people.

 These posts are on a 12-month contract.

 Saturday 9.30am – 4.00pm [5.5 hours] or

 Sunday 1.00pm – 5.00pm [4 hours]

-In return, we can offer you working arrangements that will enhance your work-life balance.
-These include Compressed hours, annualised hours, term time only, and a generous holiday allowance of 31 days plus bank holidays.
+In return, we can offer you working arrangements that will enhance your work-life balance, including a generous holiday allowance of 31 days plus bank holidays.